-Of the 18 hours required for the Continuing Administrator License program, a minimum of 15 hours must be taken in resident study at George Fox University.
-All work leading to the license program must be completed within seven years from the time of matriculation.
-Extension of this limit requires approval of the Graduate Teaching and Leading (GTL) Faculty.
+Leading (GTL) Faculty and the Oregon Writing Project Collaboratve.
 However, only one such extension may be considered due to special circumstances, such as ill health.
-Reinstatement to the program after withdrawal requires Admissions Committee action and may subject the student to additional requirements for the degree.
+Reinstatement to the program after withdrawal requires Admissions Committee and Oregon Writing Project Collaborative action and may subject the student to additional requirements for the degree.

-The Continuing Administrator License program is generally 1-3 years in length with 18 semester hours of course work required as a minimum for graduation.
-Of those hours, 15 are core educational courses and 3 hours are practicum.
+The Certificate in the Teaching of Writing program is generally 2 years in length with 15 semester hours of course work required as a minimum for graduation.